Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 ***Purpose**:This script processes HTML files containing "Who is Hiring" posts, parses the content to analyze its structure, and extracts top-level job posts while organizing them into a nested JSON structure for further analysis or storage.

 **Key Functionality**:
 - output file:Nested_Job_Posts.json.
 Input file:HTML_Content/HTML_Content, Contains monthly HTML files representing "Who is Hiring" posts.
-Each file is named by month (e.g., 2025-01.html) and includes nested comments. script:parse_and_extract_posts.py
+Each file is named by month (e.g., 2025-01.html) and includes nested comments.
 - Reads HTML files from the folder: C:/Users/negin/HTML_Content/HTML_Content.
 - Uses BeautifulSoup to parse the HTML structure.
 - Identifies and extracts top-level comments (job posts) by checking indentation levels.
 - Organizes extracted data into a nested JSON format with the following structure: Month: Key representing the file name (e.g., "2025-01").comments: List of extracted top-level job posts. numJobPost: Count of extracted job posts for the month.
 - Saves the structured data in a JSON file

+### `count_job_posts.py`
+***Purpose**:To extract the number of job posts and their associated dates from the processed HTML files or JSON structure, summarizing the job post count by date for analysis or visualization.

+**Key Functionality**:
+- output:job_post_counts.json.
+Input:HTML content
+- Iterates through parsed data containing HTML content or JSON files.
+- Extracts the date and counts the number of job posts in each.
+- Outputs a summary of job post counts with their respective dates.
+- Saves the results to a structured JSON file or displays them in a readable format for further analysis.

 # result